City Season Fair Participation Kit

 If you have chosen a shared booth option please be sure to reach out to your booth partner to discuss how to best orient your booth for the best display.

-Please note that all rental orders are due by Day, XX/XX, no exceptions!
-If you do not submit a rental request you are responsible for providing your own display items.
+All rental orders are due by Day, XX/XX, no exceptions!
+If you do not submit a rental request you are responsible for providing your own display items and furniture.

 Make sure to consider your booth size and display when requesting rental items.